 Where are the Vortexes?

-- Red Rock Crossing - Take Hwy 89A southwest out of Sedona (toward Cottonwood).
-At the top of the hill (after Foothills South/Sedona Medical Center) make a left at the light (Upper Red Rock Loop Rd.)
+- Cathedral Rock Vortex at Red Rock Crossing - Take Hwy 89A southwest out of Sedona (toward Cottonwood).
+At the top of the hill (after the Verde Valley Medical Center) make a left (Upper Red Rock Loop Rd.)
 Go down the hill (1-2 miles).
-At the bottom make a left and follow the signs for Red Rock Crossing/Crescent Moon Recreational Area.
-From the day-use parking lot, walk along the creekside trail 1/4 to 1/2 mile (level) to the red rock beach area.
-You can go further upstream for deeper swimming holes.
-This is an "inflow plus lateral water cleansing combination) vortex. ($8.00 per car charge).
+At the bottom of the hill, make a left and follow the signs for Red Rock Crossing/Crescent Moon Recreational Area.
+From the day-use parking lot, walk along the creekside trail 1/4 to 1/2 mile to the Red Rock Beach area. ($10 per car charge).
 There are alternative ways to get to this vortex area but Red Rock Crossing is one of the most photographed.

-- Saddle of Cathedral Rock - Cathedral Rock can be seen from Red Rock Crossing and easily identified by its two twin spires and large saddle.
-This vortex is a cone shaped pile of black lava rocks and is located just below the western ledge of the saddle.
-Follow the directions as if you were going to Bell Rock.
-On Hwy 179 go past Chapel Road about a mile to Back O'Beyond Road (well before you reach Bell Rock).
+- Saddle of Cathedral Rock Vortex - Cathedral Rock can be seen from Red Rock Crossing and easily identified by its twin spires and large saddle.
+The vortex is located just below the western edge of the saddle.
+To get there, drive on Hwy 179 and go past Chapel Road about a mile to Back O'Beyond Road.
 Turn right and take this road to the end to the parking lot on the left.
-Follow the moderate to strenuous trail to the saddle between the three rock spires.
-This is an "upflow in an inflow combination" vortex.
-(Requires Red Rock Pass for Parking)
+Follow the moderately difficult hiking trail to the saddle between the rock spires.
+(Requires Red Rock pass for parking.)

-- Bell Rock- Bell Rock is a major Sedona landmark visible just past the village of Oak Creek.
-If already in Sedona, take Hwy 89A to the traffic circle junction of Hwys 89A and 179.
-Take Hwy 179 past Poco Diablo Resort.
-Look for the Bell Rock parking area several miles further on the right.
-Bell Rock is across the street on the left.
-There is also dirt parking space there.
-Follow the clear trails into the base of the rock and proceed from there as high as you wish.
-This is a "pure upflow" vortex.
-(Requires Red Rock Pass for Parking)
+- Bell Rock Vortex - Bell Rock is a major Sedona landmark visible just past the village of Oak Creek.
+Take Hwy 89A to the traffic circle junction of Hwys 89A and 179.
+Look for the Bell Rock parking area.
+Follow the clear trails onto the base of the rock and proceed from there as high as you wish.
+You can also hike the perimeter trail.
+(Requires Red Rock pass required for parking.)

-- Boynton Canyon and Long Canyon Mesa- Boynton Canyon is considered by some to be the most powerful of the vortexes in Sedona.
+- Boynton Canyon and Long Canyon Mesa Vortexes - Boynton Canyon is considered by some to be the most powerful of the vortexes in Sedona.
 It is a scenic box canyon.
-Take Hwy 89A Southwest toward Cottonwood.
-At the lst light in town (at Cinedona Theaters) make a right on Dry Creek Rd.
-Go 3-4 miles to the "T." For Boynton Canyon turn left at the "T" and follow signs to the Boynton Canyon Trail.
+Take Hwy 89A southwest toward Cottonwood.
+At the theaters, make a right on Dry Creek Rd.
+Drive three to four miles to the "T." For Boynton Canyon turn left at the "T" and follow signs to the Boynton Canyon Trail.
 The small parking area will be on your right.
 For Long Canyon turn right at the "T." When the paved road ends, follow the dirt road to the left (200 yards) to a small parking area.
 Walk up the steep hill.
 At the top of the hill go left.
 When the road next forks, go right.
-Follow the road to the large medicine wheel on Rachel's Knoll (total walk 1/2 to 3/4 mile - 15-20 minutes.
-Please respect signs asking for near complete quiet.
-Tnis is a "Upflow and Inflow Combination" vortex.
+Follow the road to a knoll.

-- Oak Creek Canyon Overlook - Take Hwy 89A north toward Flagstaff.
-At the top of the switchbacks (15-17 miles from Sedona) look for the entrance to the overlook on the right.
-Park and walk out to the vista point (1/4 mile - level).
-This is an "upflow and lateral combination" vortex.
+- Oak Creek Canyon Overlook Vortex - Take Hwy 89A north toward Flagstaff.
+At the top of the switchbacks (15 to 17 miles from Sedona) look for the entrance to the overlook on the right.
+Park and walk the short distance out to the vista point.

-- Chapel of the Holy Cross- Follow the directions for going to Bell Rock.
-Ater Poco Diablo Resort look for signs for the Chapel.
-Chapel website.
+- Chapel of the Holy Cross Vortex - Drive down 89A.
+After the Poco Diablo Resort, look for signs for the Chapel.
 Follow the signs and make a left on Chapel Road.
-It ends at the Chapel parking area.
-Walk (50 yards) to sitting rocks or benches.
-This is a "complex combination" vortex and view area.
+The road ends at the Chapel parking area.
+Walk to the sitting rocks or benches.
+The Chapel of the Holy Cross has limited hours.

-- West Fork - Energy Well Spring - This is the most biodiverse spot in Arizona.
-Take Highway 89A 11 miles north of Sedona (toward Flagstaff).
-One mile past Don Hoel's Cabins, look for the entrance to the parking lot at the big sweeping curve to the right.
-At the southwest corner of the parking lot follow the trail along the creek to the metal sign at the crossing point.
-Once you are up the opposite bank, walk south to the ivy glen and turn right.
+- West Fork of Oak Creek - Energy Well Spring - Take Highway 89A 11 miles north of Sedona (toward Flagstaff).
+One mile past Oak Creek Cabins, look for the entrance to the parking lot at the big sweeping curve to the right.
+At the southwest corner of the parking lot follow the trail along the creek to the metal sign at the creek crossing point.
+Once you are up on the opposite bank, walk south to the ivy glen and turn right.
 Follow the trail 1/4 mile until you come to the West Fork Creek.
 Once you cross this smaller stream you are at the official beginning of West Fork.
 The mostly level trail starts there.
 Wear old shoes or Gortex boots as the trail repeatedly takes you through the creek.
-Having a walking stick for balance when crossing the creek is also good.
-This is a "lateral" vortex with timelessness effects.
+Use a walking stick for balance when crossing the creek.

 Vortex Tours and More Information